 The average consumer is spending more time on the Internet than it has ever before as a means to interact with brands and organizations.
-The Global World Index reports that there are 4.39 billion Internet users across the world.
 The role of a digital marketer is to get as many eyes as possible on their brands.
 So, how can a digital marketer measure when specific strategies are actually driving results and value?

 Reviewing Key Performance Indicators (KPI) after a campaign can give business leaders insight into the overall performance of their marketing strategy.
 But which KPIs are digital marketers supposed to track?
 Below, you will find 4 recommended KPIs to take into consideration when measuring the success rate of a marketing campaign.